useentropy/llmkit/README.md

 ## License

 LLMKit is distributed under the MIT License.
-See [LICENCE](Licence.md) for details.
+See [LICENSE](LICENSE) for details.

 ## Contact